rackerlabs/otter/api-docs/rst/dev-guide/api-operations/methods/get-get-scaling-group-state-v1.0-tenantid-groups-groupid-state.rst

    operations return a ``403 GroupPausedError`` response.
    If ``paused=FALSE``, all group scaling and convergence operations resume and scheduled or API-generated policy exectuions are allowed.
 *  *pendingCapacity*.
 Integer.
-Specifies the number of servers that are in a "building" state.
+Specifies the number of scaling units that are in a "building" state.
 *  *name*.
 Specifies the name of the group.
 *  *active*.
-Specifies an array of active servers in the group.
-This array includes the server Id, as well as other data.
+Specifies an array of active scaling units in the group.
+This array includes the scaling unit ID, as well as other data.
 *  *activeCapacity*.
 Integer.
-Specifies the number of active servers in the group.
+Specifies the number of active scaling units in the group.
 *  *desiredCapacity*.
 Integer.
-Specifies the number of servers that are desired in the scaling group.
+Specifies the number of scaling units that are desired in the scaling group.
 *  *status*.
 String.
 Indicates the scaling group status.
 If ``status=ACTIVE``, the scaling group is healthy and actively scaling up and down on request.
    If ``status=ERROR``, the scaling group cannot complete scaling operation